 Avalanche Lake to Logan Pass is 16 miles.
 The mileage really depends on when you make the trek.
 I recommend waiting until the road is open from the Avalanche Creek area, starting from Avalanche cuts out a lot of flat road-riding along Lake McDonald.
 Although, the ride around the Lake is not short on eye-popping scenery.

 What to Count On

-You can count on sweeping vistas, jaw-dropping views and tired legs, not to worry though, it is worth the pain.
+You can count on sweeping vistas, jaw-dropping views and tired legs.
+Don't worry, it is worth the pain.
 At first your ride will climb gradually alongside McDonald Creek.
 The Road steepens as it ascends toward the loop.
 I like to break the ride into a few different resting spots: Logan Creek, the Loop, Bird Woman Falls, the Weeping Wall and finally Logan Pass.
 Each of these spots are perfect for resting and photos.